eddytnk/spring-cloud-stream-rabbitMq/README.md

 # spring-cloud-stream-rabbitMq

-Implement to consumer service that read data from a RabbitMQ and store in the database using springboot and spring cloud stream
+Implement a service that reads data from a RabbitMQ and stores it in the database using springboot and spring cloud stream

 This service received data from a post request